Before you arrive checklist

 If you have a disability, learning difficulty or medical condition, you should get in touch with the Disability Team so they can help make any necessary arrangements before your arrival.

 Before you meet with your adviser, you should have an idea about which modules you are interested in.
-You can take a look at the University’s course catalogue, and should also consider taking modules in one of the for inbound study abroad and exchange students.
+You can take a look at the University’s course catalogue.

 You can provisionally select modules you would like to take through the online academic advising system.